Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Handy Engineering.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

-**Mitigation**: Younger children should be accompanied by an adult.
+**Mitigation**: Younger children should be supervised by an adult.
 CHaOS volunteers to oversee carefully.
 Ensure kids are behaving sensibly at all times.
 Use safety scissors.

 Call a first aider in the event of injury.